 The last of the coachbuilt post-war Bentleys — the 4.9-litre inline-six 'C-series' Continental on the S-series chassis, bodied to individual order by H.J.
 Mulliner, Park Ward, James Young and (rarely) the great Continental European carrossiers.

-Mechanically the S1 Continental shares Crewe's F-head 4,887 cc straight-six with the standard steel saloon and the Rolls-Royce Silver Cloud I: 95.25 mm × 114.3 mm bore and stroke, 6.6:1 compression, twin SU carburettors, and (through the S1 production run) the four-speed automatic gearbox derived from the pre-war GM Hydra-Matic architecture — the last vehicles to be powered by descendants of the engine originally used in the Rolls-Royce Twenty of 1922–1929 (Wikipedia, citing The Motor 10 July 1957).
+Mechanically the S1 Continental shares Crewe's F-head 4,887 cc straight-six with the standard steel saloon and the Rolls-Royce Silver Cloud I: 95.25 mm × 114.3 mm bore and stroke, 6.6:1 compression, twin SU carburettors, and (through the S1 production run) the four-speed automatic gearbox derived from the pre-war GM Hydra-Matic architecture — the last vehicles to be powered by descendants of the engine originally used in the Rolls-Royce Twenty of 1922–1929 (per The Motor, 10 July 1957).
 Continental chassis carried higher compression and revised final drive on some cars, and the coachbuilders' bodies were aluminium-intensive (Mulliner's Design 7400 fastback and Design 7500 tailfin coupé were substantially all-aluminium), so a Continental is materially lighter and demonstrably faster than an equivalent steel-bodied S1 saloon.
-A standard-wheelbase S1 saloon tested by The Motor in 1957 recorded 103 mph and 0–60 mph in 13.1 seconds at a test price of £6,305 including £1,803 of taxes (The Motor, 10 July 1957 — cited on Wikipedia); a Mulliner-bodied Continental in fastback form was materially quicker.
+A standard-wheelbase S1 saloon tested by The Motor in 1957 recorded 103 mph and 0–60 mph in 13.1 seconds at a test price of £6,305 including £1,803 of taxes (The Motor, 10 July 1957); a Mulliner-bodied Continental in fastback form was materially quicker.

 • S1 standard steel saloon: 3,072 built (of which 145 supplied as chassis for coachbuilt bodies).